danzawadzki/user-app/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm run server`

 Runs the app fake rest api on the [http://localhost:8080](http://localhost:8080).
-The json file that I use as a database mockup is in the folder `src/json_server/db.json`.</br>
+Path of the json file, which i use as a db mockup `src/json_server/db.json`.</br>
-To better simulate a request action to external restful api, all server responses have been delayed by 1000ms.
+To better simulate a http request to an external restful api, all server responses have been delayed by 1000ms.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `npm test --coverage`

+Launches the test runner and shows project tests coverage.<br>

 ### `npm run build`